The Myths of Education:

 Finally, the ultimate way to learn about a topic is to actually go to the real thing in its natural setting.
 When students visit a tide pool at the ocean, the learning is profound.
 They are learning with all their senses, and they are also learning so much about the environment that a sea star exists in.
 These are the things that the students will go home and tell Mom about.
 When Susie comes home and says, “Did you know that…” or “Guess what I saw?”
 This is when the student is spontaneously sharing the things that she learned that day.
 Also, after being exposed to the subject in such a profound way, the child is more likely to take an interest in the subject and choose to learn more, often in the form of books.
 They like to build on the things they are familiar with.

 This is why Celebration Education students have the opportunity to go on many field trips and outings.

-Passed tests means
+Passed tests means learning happened.